A guided tour through our specialties

 Delicately flaked cod fillets mixed with potatoes and onions, then baked for a golden and crunchy crust.
 An ancient recipe that enhances the delicacy of the cod with a touch of irresistible flavor.

-Emilian Baked Vegetable Fricandò: Fricandò is a typical dish from Emilia-Romagna made with mixed vegetables, such as eggplant, zucchini, bell peppers, tomatoes, and potatoes, slowly baked in the oven.
+Emilian Baked Vegetable Fricandò: Fricandò is a typical dish from Emilia-Romagna made with mixed vegetables, such as eggplants, zucchini, bell peppers, tomatoes, and potatoes, slowly baked in the oven.
 The vegetables are cut into pieces, seasoned with extra virgin olive oil, salt, pepper, and spices, and then roasted until they become soft and slightly caramelized.
 This side dish offers a naturally sweet and earthy flavor, enriched by the grilled and toasted notes typical of oven cooking.We suggest pairing this specialty with the traditional Fried Gnocco and Crescentine (Tigelle) for an authentic experience of Emilian cuisine.

 For ALLERGENS and bar service, please refer to the note in the Wines & Beverage section.